moiot/gravity/docs/2.0/06-scheduler-en.md

 # Scheduler Configuration

-Currently, DRC supports only one Scheduler plugin:
+Currently, Gravity supports only one Scheduler plugin:

 - `batch-table-scheduler`: Guarantees that update operations on the data in the same row defined by the primary key are performed in order.